Product|5 min read|April 6, 2026|Last updated:

 See It In Action

-Rather than describe what this looks like in practice, here's Falcon using the sev-hunt skill to proactively sweep for brewing incidents across a live production environment — Datadog, PagerDuty, and CloudWatch all connected:
+Rather than describe what this looks like in practice, here's Falcon using the sev-hunt skill to proactively sweep for brewing incidents across a live production environment, with Datadog, PagerDuty, and CloudWatch all connected:

 Original source reference: Demo link